 - With the help of technology and storing your items in chronological order helps minimise overstocking.
 Consider this for seasonal products and services too.
 On the flip side, a frequent shortage of inventory or stock risks customer churn (they buy from competitors.)

 - How a business takes care of order quantities, safety stock, replenishment cycle times, seasonality, and forecasts, is very important.
 It’s best to adjust each operation based on your specific business needs and track what works and what doesn’t.

 Conclusion for the approaches and components of an inventory management system

 Inventory control is part of the supply chain management of a business.
-It helps ensure that companies minimise slow growth, increased costs, bring flexibility and accuracy in terms of product volume.
-This largely relies on the size of the business, its model, and types of products or services.
+It helps ensure that companies minimise slow growth, and increased costs, and bring flexibility and accuracy in terms of product volume.
+This largely relies on the size of the business, its model, and the types of products or services.

 The best approaches to timely inventory management aid the business in meeting its objectives.
-That includes sales forecast, calculations, and figures that predict growth and market trends.
+That includes sales forecasts, calculations, and figures that predict growth and market trends.